Frequently Asked Questions

 Session costs are typically charged some hours before session start time is to begin if paying weekly.
 In the event a card is declined or is having an issue, we’ll contact you to ask for an updated card before session starts.

 How does this price compare to the price of typical psychotherapy?
+How does it compare to the average paid Game Master experience?

 I have a severe disorder (self-harming, suicidal ideation, extreme depression or anxiety to the point of not being able to interact at all with others, etc.).
 Am I a good fit for D&D Group Therapy?